• Skip to primary navigation

 • Tapioca starch.
 The magical ingredient that keeps it all together.

 • Flax meal.
-Replaces eggs and is stable in vegan baking.
+It replaces eggs and is stable in vegan baking.

 • Leeks & Kale.
 Veggies are always essential.

-• Tofu adds so much texture and creaminess.
+• Silken tofu adds so much texture and creaminess.
 It's also high in plant-based protein and keeps this recipe nut-free.
+For more recipes featuring silken tofu, check out my 40 best silken tofu recipes roundup.

 • Nutritional yeast.
 For that deep cheesy flavor.